 Mr. Smith is a member of the Jamaica Coral Reef Monitoring Network and the University Sub-Aqua Club.
 In his spare time, he enjoys diving, hiking and camping.

-Damart Williams is a graduate of the University of the West Indies where he obtained a Bachelor' of Arts degree in History, a Masters of Arts degree in History and Master of Science degree in Government (Public Sector Management).
+Damart Williams is a graduate of the University of the West Indies where he obtained a Bachelor of Arts degree in History, a Master of Arts degree in History, and a Master of Science degree in Government (Public Sector Management).

 He also holds a Bachelor of Laws degree from the University of London.
-He joined the Forestry Department in August 2009 as Manager for the Enforcement Branch.
-Prior to that he worked at the National Solid Waste Management Agency (NSWMA) as a Zonal Monitor where he was responsible for waste management, community public relations and the enforcement of the Solid Waste Management Act.
+He joined the Forestry Department in August 2009 as Manager for the Enforcement Branch, where he was instrumental in the successful prosecution of several forest-related offences.
+Prior to that he worked at the National Solid Waste Management Authority (NSWMA) as a Zonal Monitor where he was responsible for waste management, community public relations and the enforcement of the Solid Waste Management Act.

-Mr. Williams is a self-motivated person who believes in seeing things through to the end.
+Mr. Williams also possesses expertise in Urban Forestry and Forest Fire Management practices.
+He is a self-motivated, family-oriented person who believes in seeing things through to the end.
 He is also a music enthusiast.

-Dale Reid is a graduate of the University of Technology where he pursued a Bachelor of Science degree in Computer Science and holds a Master's in Business Administration from the University of the West Indies, Mona.
+Dale Reid is a graduate of the University of Technology where he pursued a Bachelor of Science degree in Computer Science.
+He also holds a Master's in Business Administration from the University of the West Indies, Mona.

-At the Forestry Department he is responsible for ensuring that the Agency is equipped with the technological tools necessary to make the Agency perform effectively and efficiently.
+At the Forestry Department he is responsible for ensuring that the Agency is equipped with the technological tools necessary to perform effectively and efficiently.

 Mr. Reid has held other positions within the Agency, including Systems Manager, GIS supervisor and System Administrator for the Technical Services division.

-Mr. Reid is a self-motivated person who likes to see different portfolios benefit from the Information Communication Technology (ICT) component.
-He is a family man who believes in community work and likes working with young people especially young men through sports development.
+Mr. Reid is a self-motivated person who seeks out opportunities to help different portfolios benefit from the use of information communication technology.
+He is a family man who believes in community work and enjoys working with young people especially young men through sports development.

 Mr. Reid is an outdoor recreation enthusiast who likes to hike, cycle, spelunking- walking through caves as well as singing.